Imperial Valley, California IID Division 1 Election · June 2, 2026

 Fact

-Total Capital Investment$10,000,000,000Largest single private investment in county history
+Total Investment$10,000,000,000Largest private investment in County history.

-IID Net RevenueUp to $30,000,000/yrDownward pressure on residential rates
+Utility Net RevenueUp to $30,000,000 AnnuallyDirect downward pressure on your residential electric rates.